-They also have a similar phrase in old Korean, but the first two characters are reversed - just let me know if you want that version when you place your order.
+They also have a similar phrase in old Korean but the first two characters are reversed - just let me know if you want that version when you place your order.

 This is a word list that was requested by a customer.
-Word lists are not that common in Chinese, but we've put this one on the best order/context to make it as natural as possible.
+Word lists are not common in Chinese, but we've put this one in the best order/context to make it as natural as possible.

-We used the “honor” that leans toward the definition of “dignity” since that seemed like the best match for the other two words.
+We used the “honor” that leans toward the definition of “dignity” since that seemed the best match for the other two words.

 Please note: These are three two-character words.
 You should choose the single-column format when you get to the options when you order this selection.
 The two-column option would split one word or be arranged with four characters on one side and two on the other.

 廉恥 simultaneously means “sense of honor” and “sense of shame” in Korean.

-This term is often used as a tenet of Taekwondo where the English terms “integrity” and/or "modesty” are applied.
+This term is often used as a tenet of Taekwondo, where the English terms “integrity” and “modesty” are applied.

 廉恥 is also a Chinese word, though it is usually read with the “sense of shame” meaning, and is a poor choice for a wall scroll if your audience is Chinese.